ethanaknguyen/project-4/README.md

 3. ES6 Class Types: The Basics
 4. ES6 Class Types: Inheritance

-# Project 3 Repo

-## 281 Project 3 Learning Outcomes
+## 281 Project 3 Learning Objectives

 - A web API or Application Programming Interface is an API accessed using the HTTP protocol.
 Web APIs often deliver data